Jimdo/trix/README.md

 # Trix

+### Fork notice

+This repository contains a forked version of the Trix text editor.

+At the time of the fork, Trix was the only text editor that came close to achieving decent compatibility with Android phones.
+More specifically most text editors had various kinds of issues with the GBoard keyboard used by default for some devices.

+Thus we created a fork of Trix, where some additional changes were made ontop of it to accomodate for our requirements.

+#### Publishing Changes

+The package is published to the private Jimdo npm registry.

+Instructions for publishing:
+1. Add an npm token to .npmrc which allows for publishing
+2. Verify changes by running `npm publish --dry-run`
+3. Run `npm publish`

 ### A Rich Text Editor for Everyday Writing

 **Compose beautifully formatted text in your web application.** Trix is a WYSIWYG editor for writing messages, comments, articles, and lists—the simple documents most web apps are made of.
 It features a sophisticated document model, support for embedded attachments, and outputs terse and consistent HTML.